Why do I need to evaluate my sources? Because your paper is only as good as your sources.

 Your boss is the Superintendent of a school district and she has asked you to help with research for a presentation she is making to the School Board, asking them to remove Energy Drinks from vending machines in the district.
 She needs to back up her argument for why Energy Drinks are not healthy for student consumption with reliable information from credible sources in order to effectively persuade the School Board.

-Working together in small groups, skim over the five information sources linked below related to Energy Drinks.
+Working together in small groups, skim over the four information sources linked below related to Energy Drinks.
 Use The CRAAP Test to holistically consider the currency, relevance, authority, accuracy and purpose of the articles, and discuss the pros and cons of each one.
 Which sources would you forward to your boss and why?